DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 ![timedatectl](https://i.imgur.com/aIMm7WT.png)

 I faced an issue of time being out of sync after restarts and ntpq command failing to connect.
-What I think did the trick was force sync time through dashboard, or through cli commands, then restart the ntp service.
-Then set the UTC time in bios using `hwclock --systohc --utc`
+Reason for this was Esxi host not having default gateway correctly set and so never being able to sync its time.

 ### Pools and Datasets